Mustafa1845/XREngine/docs/docs/2_devops_deployment/5_release_helm_chart.md

 git clean -xffd
 ```

-The branch can be any branch have the required chart features, the tag will be the chart tag you need.
+the branch can be any branch have the required chart features, the tag will be the chart tag you need.

 Also checkout the branch **gh-pages** for the jykell deployment